 There is an organisation in Britain called the National Centre for Smoking Cessation and Training (NCSCT).
 They have put out a short film which is part of a training module called ‘Very Brief Advice on Smoking [Cessation]’ which is aimed at people who want to be smoking cessation counsellors.

-It’s a very sad film about a young boy whose father died of lung cancer and it’s suggested that if his GP had taken only thirty seconds his life might have been saved: ‘Thirty seconds is all it takes to ask, advise and inspire someone to stop smoking for good.’
+It’s a very sad film about a young boy whose father died of lung cancer and it’s suggested that if his GP had taken only thirty seconds his life might have been saved: ‘Thirty seconds is all it takes to ask, advise, and inspire someone to stop smoking for good.’

 Inspiration has a hard time fighting against the compulsion to smoke that comes from nicotine addiction.